Summary

 Cheaper than commercial tools:

-Genuine TYPO3 integration instead of primitive webhooks.
-80% less setup time, deeper data connection.
+Genuine TYPO3 integration rather than crude webhooks: 80% less setup time and a deeper data connection.

 More flexible than custom development:

-Comparable initial costs, but the community maintains the solution further; visual editor for everyone.
+Comparable upfront costs, but the community keeps the solution maintained, and the visual editor is open to everyone.

-Decision Aid: For organisations with multiple TYPO3 instances, data protection requirements and limited budgets, our solution is optimal.
+The bottom line: for organisations with multiple TYPO3 instances, data protection requirements and limited budgets, our solution is the ideal fit.

 Risks and Countermeasures